xthanh9787/kairos-emotion-sdk-php/README.md

     1. Open a new PHP >= 5.3 project and copy the generated PHP files in the project directory.
-    2. Use composer to install the dependencies: composer install
+    2. Initially, composer was used to install the dependencies: composer install Subsequently, these scripts were added to /vendor/apimatic/unirest-php/src/Unirest/Universt.php: include_once ("vendor/apimatic/unirest-php/src/Unirest/Method.php");
+			include_once ("vendor/apimatic/unirest-php/src/Unirest/Request.php");
+			include_once ("vendor/apimatic/unirest-php/src/Unirest/Response.php");
+		The vendor files were pushed to the repo, so it is no longer necessary to install dependencies

     3. Import classes from your file in your code where needed for example, use KairosEmotionAPILib\Controllers\EmotionAnalysisController;